limhpone/125970-Assignment-3-ADA/README.md

 python search_structures_yolanda.py --mode full
 ```

-## 6. Discussion and Interpretation
+## 6. Discussion

-Expected interpretation:

-- BST is fast on random input but degrades heavily for ordered/adversarial insertion.
-- Red-Black Tree keeps stable logarithmic behavior across patterns.
-- Hash Table is near constant-time on normal patterns but degrades when collisions are concentrated.

-If your full-mode results follow this trend, empirical behavior aligns with theoretical complexity.
+The measured results match the expected complexity trends:

+- **BST**: very sensitive to insertion order.
+With sorted or reverse-sorted data, tree height reaches `n`, causing very high insertion and search times.
+- **Red-Black Tree**: remains balanced across all patterns (height around `31` at `n=100,000`), so insertion and search stay consistently low.
+- **Hash Table**: excellent average performance on random/sorted distributions, but degrades strongly under forced-collision adversarial input.

+This confirms that balancing (Red-Black Tree) improves worst-case behavior for tree-based search, while hash-table performance depends heavily on key distribution and collision behavior.

+## 7. Conclusion

+This empirical study confirms the expected behavior of the three data structures under average and worst-case inputs.
+The BST is highly sensitive to insertion order and becomes impractical at large `n` under sorted or reverse-sorted patterns, as shown by its extreme insertion/search times and height growth to `100000`.
+The Red-Black Tree maintains balanced height and consistently low operation times across all tested patterns, making it the most robust tree-based option for unpredictable inputs.
+The Hash Table provides the fastest average performance when key distribution is favorable, but adversarial collisions significantly degrade insertion and successful-search performance.
+Overall, the full-mode results in `results/experiment_summary.csv` and `results/experiment_trials.csv`, together with the generated plots, provide strong empirical evidence aligned with theoretical time-complexity analysis.

-## 7. How to Run
+## 8. How to Run

 1. Install dependencies: